-Jim Hirsch, Executive Director
+Jim Hirsch, Chief Executive Officer

-Jim Hirsch has served as Executive Director of Chicago Sinfonietta since August of 2004.
+Jim Hirsch has served as Chief Executive Officer of Chicago Sinfonietta since August of 2004.
 During his tenure at the Sinfonietta the organization’s budget has increased by over 65% and programming has expanded in important new directions.
-These new initiatives include: Project Inclusion and Project Inclusion Ensembles, minority fellowship programs that seek to address the dearth of minority musicians playing in U.S. orchestras; and the SEED Program that provides high school age student-musicians with instruction in ensemble playing techniques.
+These new initiatives include: Project Inclusion and Project Inclusion Ensembles, fellowship programs that seek to address the dearth of minority musicians playing in U.S. orchestras; and the SEED Program that provides high school age student-musicians with instruction in ensemble playing techniques.
 Hirsch guided the Sinfonietta through the retirement of Founding Music Director Paul Freeman in June of 2011, the appointment of his successor, Mei-Ann Chen in July of 2011, and the orchestra’s re-location from River Forest to Naperville for its west suburban concert series.

 Prior to his work at Chicago Sinfonietta, Hirsch served as Vice President and Executive Director of the Chicago Association for the Performing Arts, managers and programmers of the Chicago Theatre, and as the Executive Director of the Old Town School of Folk Music.
 During his tenure at Old Town from 1982 until 2000, the organization became the largest institution of its kind in the country.
 The organization’s budget grew from $300,000 in 1986 to $7 million in 2000.
 In 1999, Hirsch completed work on a $10.2 million capital campaign that funded the organization’s expansion to the new Chicago Folk Center, a 43,000 square-foot building that the City of Chicago donated to the School, and established a $1 million endowment fund.